jozefg/drafts/stg.markdown

      in map f l

 The reason for the awkward `l''` series is that we're only allowed to apply constructors and functions to atoms (literals and variables).

 One other noteworthy feature of STG is that we have primitive operations.
 They need to be fully saturated, just like constructors, but they work across unboxed things.
-For example there'd probably be something like `+#` which adds to unboxed integers.
+For example there would probably be something like `+#` which adds to unboxed integers.
 To work with these we also have unboxed literals, `1#`, `2#`, so on and so on.

 No despite all these limitations placed on STG, it's still a pretty stinking highlevel language.
 There's letrec, higher order functions, a lot of the normal stuff we'd expect in a functional language.
-This means it's not actually to hard to compile something like Haskell or Core to STG (hard is relative).
+This means it's not actually to hard to compile something like Haskell or Core to STG (I didn't say "compile well").

 As an example, let's look at translating factorial into STG language.
 We start with